alchemical-lich/alchemical-lich.github.io/_pages/on-the-horizon.md

 ## Nimble 2e
 [5E streamlined and dramatically improved](https://nimblerpg.com/).
 Borrows the three-action economy from PF2e, drops to-hit rolls entirely (you just roll damage dice), and redesigns every class with much more interesting level-up choices.
 Fast, tactical, still plays as a recognizable high-fantasy game — but every round is more decisive.
 The best option if you want "D&D, but better and quicker."

+## Draw Steel
+MCDM's new heroic fantasy RPG — Avengers-level high-power fantasy with deeply tactical combat.
+Did you want to throw enemies through walls?
+This is the game.
+Crunchy like PF2e but built around dramatic hero moments rather than attrition.
+In the course of play, you gain resources that make your character more powerful, but also deplete your healing ability—makes for a very cool risk-reward dynamic.
+Every attack lands (no to-hit rolls), every turn matters, and the [digital tools](https://www.mcdmproductions.com/draw-steel-resources) — character builder, VTT support — are genuinely excellent.
+Comes with its own custom VTT with incredible levels of automation.

 ## Worlds Without Number
 The fantasy sister game to CWN.
 Old-school deadly D&D-style dungeoneering, a flexible character system, dropped into the dark sword-and-sorcery world of the Latter Earth.
 Same rules engine as CWN in a fantasy wrapper, with an enormous toolkit of worldbuilding and GM tools.
 Good balance between character customization and fast play.
 A [free edition](https://www.drivethrurpg.com/en/product/348809/worlds-without-number-free-edition) is available from [Sine Nomine](https://www.drivethrurpg.com/en/product/348791/worlds-without-number).